csstudent26/2024_BSCH_CompSci_Griffith_College_R_O_D_3053007/README.md

 # 2024_BSCH_CompSci_Griffith_College_R_O_D_3053007

-'no wait: ' This Project consists of a Number of Class Exercises.
-Eight To be exact.
-In addition, it also consists of a Game I attempted to Build.
-The Game's main Aim was to be a Platform for Demonstrating a Knowledge of Building in the Unity Game Engine.
-The Last Exercise was The Game.
-In my case, the Game consisted of a 'Player' and an Enemy.
-The Goal of the Player was to reach 4 Sanctuary Areas and collect valuable Treasures For the Temple (The Largest Building in my Construction).
-Due to the Failure of Nav Mesh Surface, the Navigation was a major problem, and I had to rely on the conventional script for Navigation.
-The NavMeshSurface could not bake the Surface, although it did bake some smaller areas (by Volume).
-Still, I managed to employ a lot of the Material we Learned.
-There is in the Game the utilization of most of the areas we covered, even if it often Lacks the High Standard.
+**Project Overview:**

+This project consists of a series of class exercises, totaling eight in number.
+Additionally, it includes the development of a game aimed at demonstrating proficiency in building within the Unity Game Engine.

+**Game Description:**

+The game, designed as the final exercise, features a player and an enemy.
+The player's objective is to navigate through four sanctuary areas, collecting valuable treasures for the temple, the largest structure in the construction.

+**Challenges Faced:**

+Navigation posed a significant challenge due to the failure of the Nav Mesh Surface.
+Consequently, reliance on conventional navigation scripts became necessary.
+Although the NavMeshSurface failed to bake the surface entirely, it managed to cover smaller areas by volume.
+Despite these setbacks, I successfully incorporated a significant portion of the material covered during the course.

+**Conclusion:**

+The game showcases the utilization of various concepts covered throughout the course, albeit not always meeting the highest standards.